 Phew: Moving On!

 Well, it's been a tumultuous time for me lately but things are looking up now.
 This past year I'd been renting from a live-in landlord, with the last 6 months being particularly difficult.
-Around the point of realising how unhealthy my living environment was and that I needed to move, Lockdown happened so I had to just wait it out.
-I dealt with it by having good boundaries around my personal space, gardening, therapy, meditation, putting energy into my artwork, setting up a business and planning performances, but things came to a head a few weeks ago and I found myself homeless overnight and sleeping in my art studio.
-I have found out since that live-in landlord set ups don't allow the tenant as many rights as a normal tenancy, even if a formal tenancy agreement has been signed.
+After realising how unhealthy my living environment was and that I needed to move, Lockdown happened so I had to just wait it out.
+I dealt with it by having good boundaries around my personal space, gardening, therapy, meditation, putting energy into my artwork, setting up a business and planning performances, but things came to a head a few weeks ago and I found myself suddenly having to move.
+Unfortunately live-in landlord set ups don't allow the tenant any rights, even if a formal tenancy agreement has been signed.
 I don't feel like I want to ever have my housing stability in the hands of an unstable person ever again.
 Lesson learned.

 I've also been working with film-maker Alex Tabrizi finalising the last details so he could finish the editing process.
 I got in touch with Alex initially to film a 1-2 minute film documenting the community arts project and our final street performance, but his creative input developed it into something more.
-We filmed in the studio at the beginning of our art-making process, did some sketches and improvised interviews and have ended up with a 17 minute long short comedy film.
-I have seen the final film and couldn't stop laughing from start to finish.
-The camera work, editing and characters are great and I'm so excited for our film screening where we'll share our film via a Facebook Live event and hold a Q&A with Hazmat, Covid and Alex Tabrizi.
-We are planning the event for October so keep an eye out on our facebook or Instagram page for more details.
+We filmed in the studio at the beginning of our art-making process, did some sketches and improvised interviews and have ended up with a short film.
+I couldn't stop laughing when I watched it.
+You can find it on our facebook page if you're interested.

 I'm really enjoying my work at the moment.
-Even though things are a bit difficult I don't doubt my decision to quit my nasty old office job back in June.
-I enjoy designing projects that work to my strengths and it's such a relief to make my own schedule, working to my own energy levels rather than cramming it into a 9-5 format.
+Even though things are a bit difficult I don't doubt my decision to quit the nasty office job that I hated.
+It suits me to be able to work to my strengths and set my own schedule, working to my own energy levels rather than cramming it into a 9-5 format.
 For years my worklife has involved constantly forcing myself to perk up, smash coffee into my face, and get back to hammering away at some spreadsheet like a machine.
 I've found that I have more energy now I'm doing work that aligns with my values and that I enjoy.
-I've learned alot in a short time recently: about working with others, how I like to work, conflict resolution, stage craft, character development, street theatre, improvising, acting for screen, making websites, flyers, promoting events, Search Engine Optimisation, facebook live streaming, social media management, writing blogs, funding applications, getting a project off the ground, adapting the arts to the new covid world, budgeting.
+I've learned alot in a short time recently: about working with others, how I like to work, stage craft, character development, street theatre, improvising, acting for screen, making websites, flyers, promoting events, Search Engine Optimization, funding applications, getting a project off the ground, adapting the arts to this strange new Covid world, budgeting.
 They don't call me Sadie Phew for nothing!

 For 10 years now I've worked on community arts projects with Oblique Arts, a Cambridge based arts charity, but in recent years since living in Bristol it hasn't been my focus.
 I would use up my holiday allowance from a full-time job to take part in arts projects at festivals such as The Pedal Powered Barbers and the Folk Festival Arts Installation.
 I would end up feeling burned out as I didn't take proper holidays to relax.
-Now that creative work is my main focus I am able to give the best of myself, rather than turning up tired and cramming it in around other priorities.
-Oblique Arts have been very supportive of me over the years, and a massive thanks to them for funding our covid-inspired street theatre performances, Hazmat & Covid, with an Arts Council England grant, and look forward to planning more projects in Bristol and beyond and creating a supportive network of other artists to work with.
+Now that creative work is my main focus I can give the best of myself, rather than turning up tired and cramming it in around other priorities.
+Oblique Arts have been very supportive of me over the years, and a massive thanks to them for funding our covid-inspired street theatre performances, Hazmat & Covid, with an Arts Council England grant.
+I look forward to planning more projects in Bristol and beyond and creating a supportive network of other artists to work with.

-I've got a few commissions in my studio waiting to be finished as my work has been delayed by recent stresses, but i'm looking forward to getting back on track in the coming weeks.
-I want to create meaningful, one-of-a-kind collaborative artwork that people can feel proud to have played a part of making and to display it in their homes.
-I am looking forward to focusing my energy onto these pieces of art next.
+I've got a few commissions in my studio waiting to be finished as my work has been delayed with everything that's going on.
+I'm looking forward to getting back on track in the coming weeks.
+I am still trying out my collaborative commissioning process and want to focus on getting these pieces finished next.

 Onwards and upwards.